 1 The client must be able to pay attention and focus that attention,

-2 The client feels comfortable and confident in the hypnotist,
+2 The client should feel comfortable and confident in the hypnotist,

 3 The client desires to experience hypnosis.